Bandfield (crater)

-Bandfield was discussed in the 1978 NASA publication Apollo Over the Moon: A View from Orbit, and this photo had the following caption:

-Another fine example of a small crater with extensive bright rays.
-It presumably was formed by meteoroid impact.
-Both light and dark rocks are visible in the walls, indicating that more than one layer of rock was penetrated.
-Rays formed by secondary craters, blocks, and pulverized ejecta extend more than 13 crater diameters beyond the crater proper.
-The marked irregularity of the pattern southeast of the crater probably was caused by topographic irregularities that deflected the radially outward movement of the ejecta.
-Arrows indicate smaller bright-rayed craters.

-Bandfield is a lunar impact crater that is located nearly on the border of the near side and far side of the Moon.
-It lies on the west rim of the crater Hirayama, near Hume and Swasey.
-The crater has a bright system of rays and is thus young (Copernican age).
+Bandfield is a tiny lunar impact crater that is located nearly on the border of the near side and far side of the Moon.
+It lies close to the west rim of the crater Hirayama, near Hume and Swasey, on the southwest edge of Mare Smythii.
+Only a kilometer in diameter, this crater has a bright system of rays.
+Hence it is young, being dated to the Copernican age of the lunar geologic timescale.
+It is one of over 2,000 lunar cold spots.

 The crater's name was approved by the IAU on 8 July 2022.
-It is named after the American planetary scientist Joshua Bandfield (1974-2019).
+It is named after the American planetary scientist Joshua Bandfield (1974–2019).
 Bandfield worked on instruments on many spacecraft including OSIRIS-REx, 2001 Mars Odyssey, Mars Reconnaissance Orbiter, Lunar Reconnaissance Orbiter, Mars Global Surveyor, and Mars Exploration Rovers.